Check out v4 of the Fauna CLI

 Before pushing changes, the command displays a diff.
 If wanted, you can then accept or reject the changes.

-8. Use fauna create-key to create a key for one or more of your databases:
+8. Use fauna query to create a key for one or more of your databases:

 Your app can use the key’s secret to authenticate Fauna requests using a client driver or the Fauna Core HTTP API.
 You can also use the key to bootstrap a Fauna-based end-user authentication system.